wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 |[ ](#){: .abrep .tooltip .badge }|12 |MC_POST_CURSE_EVAL {: .copyable } | ([Curses](LevelCurse.md) [int]) | - | int |

 ### MC_INPUT_ACTION {: .copyable }

-It is called when game/game entities wants to read an action input.
+This callback is used to arbitrarily change inputs.
+For example, you can completely disable the player from pressing a certain button.
+Or, you can force the player to press a specific button, and so on.
+If all you want to do is *read* if an input is pressed or not, then you should not use this callback, and instead use the `Input.IsActionTriggered` method in the `MC_POST_RENDER` callback.

-[Entity](../Entity.md) can be nil if the input is not read from an entity class.
+- [Entity](../Entity.md) - The entity that is requesting the input.
+Most of the time this will be a player.
+However, it can also be nil if the input is not read from an entity class.

-The [InputHook](InputHook.md) value can be used to determine if this callback was called through Input.IsActionTriggered(), Input.IsActionPressed(), or Input.GetActionValue()
+- [InputHook](InputHook.md) - This determines the kind of input that is being polled.
+This corresponds to the `Input.IsActionTriggered`, `Input.IsActionPressed`, and `Input.GetActionValue` methods.

-Return nil if you don't want to overwrite the input or value.
+Return nil if you do not want to overwrite the input.
+If you do want to overwrite the input, then you have to return a boolean for the `IS_ACTION_PRESSED` (0) and `IS_ACTION_TRIGGERED` (1) input hooks, or a float between 0.0 and 1.0 for the `GET_ACTION_VALUE` (2) input hook.

-The return value can be bool if it's a IS_ACTION_XXX hook or float if it's an GET_ACTION_VALUE hook.
-Float values should be in range of 0.0 and 1.0

 Returning any value will have no effect on later callback executions.